 While we loved wearing these, they are by no means a burly, durable shoe.
 Early on in testing, our lead tester snagged a toe on an exposed root that easily punctured the mesh on the top of the shoe.
 While this was somewhat of a fluke, it highlights that mesh is not at all resistant to abrasion or puncture.

 That said, the Loyak is very well constructed, with stitched and glued soles, clean lines, and noticeably high-quality craft.
 The rubber outsole wraps around the entire shoe, providing somewhat of a bumper to guard against punctures or abrasion.

 While these probably wouldn't last more than a day or two canyoneering in super abrasive slots, they just aren't designed for ultra-abrasive environments.
 In a kayak, packraft, or raft, they will hold up fine.
 With excellent drainage, they are resistant to moisture damage, and the snug fit does well at keeping out sand and debris that can abrade a shoe from the inside.

-We awarded the Loyak our Best Buy Award because it not only performs superbly in whitewater, but also works well for wet hikes and hanging around town.
+The Loyak gets high value marks because it not only performs superbly in whitewater but also works well for wet hikes and hanging around town.
 While booties can be slightly warmer and stickier, they don't have the on-land performance and foot protection (at least the bottom of the feet) of the Loyak.
 For considerably less than the highest performing water shoes, you can get a well-made, comfortable, and high-traction shoe for boating or just hanging around wet places.

 The Astral Loyak blew us away with how much performance we could squeeze out of such a tiny shoe.
-With super grippy outsoles, a comfortable interior, and a snug fit, they keep feet happy on land, in a boat, and even outside a boat (accidentally or not).
-They offer good versatility and performance in a minimalist package for a very reasonable price, handily earning our Best Buy Award.
+With super-grippy outsoles, a comfortable interior, and a snug fit, they keep feet happy on land, in a boat, and even outside a boat (accidentally or not).
+They offer good versatility and performance in a minimalist and stylish package for a very reasonable price, handily earning a Top Pick Award.

 — Dan Scott